 "Our goal is to work with anyone and everyone around the chain of lakes that is interested in preserving the quality of the water," said association President Ralph Redding.

-A retired Blue Cross Blue Shield financial analyst from Apple Valley who bought a cabin on Middle Jefferson Lake in 1991, Redding is one of about 130 shoreland property owners on Middle Jefferson Lake, and one of about 900 on the chain of lakes.
+He's one of about 130 shoreland property owners on Middle Jefferson Lake, and one of about 900 on the chain of lakes.

-The 136-member association raised \$10,000 through a raffle and event at Beaver Dam Resort, situated on the chain of lakes.
+The 136-member association raised \$10,000 through a raffle and event at Beaver Dam Resort.
 To raise the rest, Redding asked area businesses to contribute items for an auction.